 Teeth whitening is a cosmetic dental procedure that helps to enhance the aesthetics of your smile.
 It is quite a simple and non-invasive procedure, which doesn’t require a lot of time to be spent at the dentist’s practice.
 In fact, some of the most advanced options can be completed in as little as one hour, making it highly convenient for individuals running on tight schedules.
-If you’re considering teeth whitening, you may have these commonly asked questions on mind:
+If you’re considering teeth whitening, you may have these commonly asked questions in mind:

-Although our teeth are naturally different shades, their color could be affected by various internal and external factors.
+Although our teeth have naturally different shades, their color could be affected by various internal and external factors.
 The most common cause of teeth staining is the consumption of colored foods and beverages.
 The coloring particles could get dislodged in the porous structure of the teeth and discolor them.
 Some of the other factors are improper or irregular oral hygiene, chewing tobacco, smoking cigarettes, excessive consumption of alcohol, adverse effects of medication, wear due to acidic foods and bruxism, and aging.

 Based on the type of approach, teeth whitening can briefly be distinguished into two types.
 The first one is the use of a teeth whitening product (gel) to bleach the teeth and get rid of the staining.
 The gel usually contains Hydrogen Peroxide, which liberates oxygen molecules that penetrate the porous structure of the enamel and whiten it.
 The second means is using abrasive forces to remove the superficial stains from the teeth surfaces.
 It is the lesser preferred method owing to its limited-effectiveness and invasive nature.